Replacing an old roof that leaks, is wearing out, or is just starting to look awful is a frustrating experience for any homeowner.

 - Decra roofing: $8-$13 per square foot

-As you can see, stone-coated steel roofing is similar in price to standing seam metal.
+As you can see, stone-coated steel roofing and standing seam metal roofing are similar in price.
 When you consider the aesthetic quality of stone-coated metal, this seems like a steal of a deal!

 And in comparison to other roofing materials, the price looks even better.